covcom/205CDE/06 Advanced CSS3/README.md

 ### Developer tools

-In Google Chrome browser, there're a built-in Developer Tools for viewing the layout of an individual element.
+In Google Chrome browser, there are a built-in Developer Tools for viewing the layout of an individual element.
 It is an important tool for finding and correcting layout problems.
 Click options menu to the right of the menu bar, then More Tools ==> Developer Tools to view it.

 ![](.md_images/tools.png)